NHS Bill Letter or email to your MP

 Northumbria Healthcare was intended to hold a single contract for acute, mental health and community services, and adult social care.
 Due to go live on 1st April 2017, after operating in shadow form, its launch has now been delayed indefinitely because Northumberland Clinical Commissioning Group – the primary commissioner for the Northumbria accountable care organisation- is broke.

-NHS England has tried to get them to cover up CCG’s dire £41m projected deficit, as minutes of the Northumberland Clinical Commissioning Group’s audit committee show:
+NHS England has tried to get them to cover up CCG’s dire £41m projected deficit, as minutes of the Northumberland Clinical Commissioning Group’s Audit Committee meeting on 26 Jan 2017 show:

 There is a solution to this massive mess.